Shakma

-Shakma is a 1990 American horror film directed by Tom Logan and Hugh Parks.
-It stars Christopher Atkins, Amanda Wyss, Ari Meyers and Roddy McDowall battling a baboon which has been driven insane by an experimental drug.
-Despite negative reviews, the film has achieved a small cult audience.
+Shakma is a 1990 American natural horror film directed by Tom Logan and Hugh Parks.
+It stars Christopher Atkins, Amanda Wyss, Ari Meyers and Roddy McDowall battling a baboon that has been driven insane by an experimental drug.
+Despite of all the negative reviews, the film has achieved a small cult audience.

 Plot

 Shakma, a hamadryas baboon belonging to medical student Sam, is injected by Sam's professor Sorensen with an experimental variation of corticotropin intended to inhibit aggression.
 When Shakma awakes and goes berserk, Sorensen instructs Sam to euthanize him, but Sam cannot bring himself to carry out the order and leaves Shakma unconscious.
 Before fellow student Richard can cremate Shakma, Sorensen insists on performing a necropsy the following day, and Shakma is left alive.
 That night, Sorensen organizes a live-action role-playing game for Sam and his colleagues Gary, Bradley, Richard and Tracy.
 The objective of the game is to reach Richard's younger sister Kim on the top floor.
 The players are issued walkie-talkies, which allow communication with only Sorensen, the gamemaster.
 As part of the game's preparation, Sorensen disables the fire alarm system and locks the offices and building to disallow any player from leaving until the end of the game.
 Shakma, who has since regained consciousness, kills Bradley when he ventures into the specimen room on the fifth floor.
 Richard is also killed while investigating Bradley's whereabouts on Sorensen's instruction.